Badegg48/Cybersecurity-portfolio/README.md

 ## Current Goals

-My current goal is to transition my existing professional and technical experience into a career within Cybersecurity.
+My current goal is to transition my existing professional and technical experience into a career within IT and Cybersecurity.

-I'm particularly interested in developing practical experience in:
+I am particularly interested in developing practical experience in:

+- Security Operations
 - Vulnerability Assessment
-- Security Operations
 - Threat Intelligence
 - Digital Forensics
 - Incident Response

-This portfolio will document that journey and the practical skills I develop along the way.
+My longer-term goal is to build a career in cybersecurity while continuing to develop both technical and analytical skills.

-Rather than only documenting qualifications, this portfolio is intended to show the practical work behind them — what I have investigated, what I have learned, the problems I encountered and how I approached solving them.
+This portfolio is intended to document the practical work behind my qualifications — what I have investigated, what I have learned, the problems I encountered and how I approached solving them.

-This repository will continue to grow as I develop my cybersecurity skills.
+It will continue to grow as I develop my cybersecurity skills and complete new projects, coursework and practical exercises.